Aishwarya6362/Aganitha_Task-recipeideas/README.md

 ## Available Scripts

 In the project directory, you can run:

+After cloning repository open the terminal and run this command 'npm i'

 ### `npm start`